omarkhater/DB-design-for-ETL-with-ML/README.md

 ## user_interface

-This directory holds the Flask application and templates required for the web interface, allowing users to interact with the database.
+This part holds the streamlit application required for the web interface, allowing users to interact with the database.

-- `app.py`: The main Flask application file that defines routes and views.
+- `main.py`: The main Flask application file that defines routes and views.
-- `db.py`: Contains functions that the Flask app uses to interact with the database.
+- `app_helpers.py`: Contains some helper methods to interact with the database.
-- `templates/`: Stores HTML templates for the web interface.
-  - `home.html`: The landing page providing an overview and links to other functionalities.
-  - `add_model.html`: A form for adding new ML models to the database.
-  - `list_models.html`: Displays a list of all models currently stored in the database.

 ## Getting Started